 Eligibility for other aid will be contingent upon availability of funds.

 Summer financial aid awards will be disbursed no earlier than 10 days prior to the first day of class.
 For more information about general disbursement, see

-In order to be eligible for Stafford loans, students must be enrolled at least half time in any given semester (6 hours for undergraduate students, 4 hours for graduate students).
-Because the summer semester is divided into several parts of term, the Stafford loans will disburse when the student reaches his or her sixth hour of enrollment.
-For example, if the student is enrolled in one 3-hour course in Summer I, and one 3-hour course in Summer III, the student is eligible for Stafford loans, but will not receive a disbursement of those loans until Summer III.
+In order to be eligible for Direct loans, students must be enrolled at least half time in any given semester (6 hours for undergraduate students, 4 hours for graduate students).
+Because the summer semester is divided into several parts of term, the Direct loans will disburse when the student reaches his or her sixth hour of enrollment.
+For example, if the student is enrolled in one 3-hour course in Summer I, and one 3-hour course in Summer III, the student is eligible for Direct loans, but will not receive a disbursement of those loans until Summer III.